r01k/ha_sunsa/README.md

 ## Troubleshooting
 This integration was developed and tested with several wands of model SUNSA SW1.
 Correct functionality is not guaranteed with different (maybe older) models.
-In any case, open an issue here if you see any problem.
+In any case, [open an issue](https://github.com/r01k/ha_sunsa/issues) if you encounter a problem.
 Ensure that the wands have up-to-date firmware and always enable debug logging for the integration when troubleshooting:
 ```
 logger: